jason3067812/Robust_Character_Recognition_System_on_Edge_Computing_Device/README.md

 ## Introduction

-This project contains two methods (System_V1 and System_V2).
+This project contains two different methods (System_V1 and System_V2).
 For details, please click on the above two folders.

 ## Comparing system 1 and system 2